U-C4N/byte-terminal/README.md

 - `/clear`: Clear the terminal
 - `/save`: Save the conversation history as JSON
 - `/upload`: Upload a PDF file for RAG functionality
+- `/historyofrag`: Display a table of uploaded PDF files with their details

 ### Chatting